Group measure space construction, ergodicity and $W^\ast$-rigidity for stable random fields: Introduction

 \begin{thm} Ergodicity (equivalently, weak mixing) is a $W^\ast_R$-rigid (and hence a $W^\ast_m$-rigid) property for stationary \sas random fields indexed by $\mathbb{Z}^d$.
 Complete lack of ergodicity (as described in Theorem~\ref{thm:erg_part_intro}) is also a $W^\ast_R$-rigid (and hence a $W^\ast_m$-rigid) property for such random fields.
 In particular, both ergodicity and absolute non-egodicity are orbit equivalence rigid properties as well. \end{thm}

-We actually conjecture (see Section~\ref{sec:final_remarks}) that many probabilistic properties of a stable random field are $W^\ast_m$-rigid making our invariant a really powerful one.
+We actually conjecture (see Section~\ref{sec:final_remarks}) that many probabilistic properties of a stable random field are $W^\ast_m$-rigid, making our invariant a powerful one.

 This paper is organized as follows.
-In Sections~\ref{sec:erg_th} and \ref{sec:vNalg}, we give the prelimineries on ergodic theory (of nonsingular group actions) and operator algebra (of group measure space cpnstructions), respectively.
+In Sections~\ref{sec:erg_th} and \ref{sec:vNalg}, we give the prelimineries on ergodic theory (of nonsingular group actions) and operator algebra (of group measure space constructions), respectively.
 On the other hand, Section~\ref{sec:sas} focuses on a brief overview of stationary \sas random fields.
-Section~\ref{sec:main_results} is the key section of this paper containing all the new results and their proofs.
+Section~\ref{sec:main_results} is the key section of this paper, containing all the new results and their proofs.
 We conclude with Section~\ref{sec:final_remarks}, where we discuss how our results can be applied to a few examples, and state some conjectures and open problems.
+Some of these problems have recently been resolved; see Remark~\ref{remark:solns} below for the details.